brendanmetzger/format/README.md

-# DOMMarkDown
+# Modeled MarkDown

-A markdown parser that constructs valid, formated DOM objects.
+A markdown parser that constructs valid, formated DOM objects, allowing callbacks to re-render documents as desired.

 ## Goals